 Some parents have reported that the seat wobbles too much when locked into the base.

 The quality of the vehicle seat itself could also be a source of wiggling.
 One parent observed a lot of "loose spaces" near the back when they took out the infant car seat they used to use, which seemed to be not reversible and permanent.
 This made it difficult for the bottom and back of the Cybex car seat to have a good grip on the seat.
-Installing the Cybex S on the other, unused side of the rear seat instantly solved this issue with wiggling.
+Installing the Cybex S on the other unused rear seat side solved this issue with wiggling.

-Here are the installations instructions using the vehicle seat belt (and tether).
+Here are the installation instructions using the vehicle seat belt (and tether).

 How To Install The Cybex Sirona S Rear-Facing With Seat Belt